Lesterpaintstheworld/terminal-velocity/redundancy_findings.md

 3. **Thematic Elements**
    - **AI Autonomy**: Discussions on AI autonomy appear in both `./themes/ai_autonomy.md` and `./characters/ai_protagonists/cipher/profile.md`.

+## Consolidation Recommendations
+- **Character Profiles**: Merge overlapping descriptions and motivations into a single, comprehensive profile for each character.
+- **Story Elements**: Streamline repeated themes across scenes to enhance narrative flow.
+- **Thematic Elements**: Integrate discussions on AI autonomy into a unified thematic document to avoid redundancy.

 ## Next Steps
 - Consolidate overlapping content in the identified files.
 - Ensure clarity and coherence in character arcs and thematic elements.